Updated March 6, 2023

-- Carto: This software is specifically used for creating static maps which are used for maintaining the usability.
+- Carto: This software is specifically used for creating static maps which are used for maintaining usability.

-- OpenStreetMaps: Map which is based on local knowledge and crowd sourced for editing hometown to work for.
+- OpenStreetMaps: Map which is based on local knowledge and crowdsourced for editing hometown to work for.

-- D3: This library is used for creating interactive, data driven maps and charts.
+- D3: This library is used for creating interactive, data-driven maps and charts.

-GIS tools are useful in terms of getting the proper information regarding any geographical terrain with the blend of scientific research and usage of GIS tools which are useful in providing many information related to it.
+GIS tools are useful in terms of getting the proper information regarding any geographical terrain with the blend of scientific research and usage of GIS tools which are useful in providing much information related to it.
 The statistical analysis and manipulation of data using these tools perform many operations that are quite useful.